 \subsection{The bifurcation condition}

-Theorems \ref{thm:mainmain} and \ref{thm:Given} give us sufficient conditions for bifurcations, but since the right-hand side of the condition \eqref{eqn:W_tilde_equal_0} depends non-linearly on $\kappa$, it is not easy to locate the bifurcation points theoretically.
-Thus, we plot in Figures \ref{fig:radsym-vs-nonradsym} and \ref{fig:my_label}, for various choices of $\Phi$ and $W$, the right-hand side of this condition in blue as a function of $\kappa$ and the left-hand side as horizontal lines representing Fourier modes.
-Each crossing between the decreasing blue curve and the horizontal lines yields a bifurcation as described by Theorem \ref{thm:mainmain}.
-A zoom of the left plot of Figure \ref{fig:radsym-vs-nonradsym} was presented in Figure \ref{fig:intro-illustration}.
+Theorems \ref{thm:main}, \ref{thm:ebl}, and \ref{thm:Given} give us sufficient conditions for bifurcations, but since the right-hand side of the condition \eqref{eqn:W_tilde_equal_0} depends nonlinearly on $\kappa$, it is not easy to locate the bifurcation points theoretically.
+Thus, we plot in Figure \ref{fig:radsym-vs-nonradsym}, for a choice of $\Phi$ and two choices of $W$, the right-hand side of this condition in blue as a function of $\kappa$ and the left-hand side as horizontal lines representing Fourier modes.
+Each crossing between the decreasing blue curve and the horizontal lines yields a possible bifurcation point as described by Theorem \ref{thm:main} and Theorem \ref{thm:ebl}.
+A zoom of the left plot of Figure \ref{fig:radsym-vs-nonradsym} was presented in Figure \ref{fig:intro-illustration} in the introduction.

-According to Remark \ref{rem:no_C1}, if $\Phi$ is not $C^1$ at point 0, there could be fewer bifurcations as the range of the blue curve is reduced from $(C,+\infty)$ to $(C_1,C_2)\subset \R_+^*$.
-However, the right part of Figure \ref{fig:my_label} shows that for the ReLU function $\Phi(x)=(x)^+$, and a mild choice of $W$, the number and locations of bifurcations remain similar.

-In the case of a radially symmetric potential (left plot in Figure \ref{fig:radsym-vs-nonradsym}), most of the crossings depict bifurcations with higher dimensional kernels of the $\bar\rho$ derivative of the functional \eqref{eq:onecompfunctionalH}, which where studied in Section \ref{sec:high_dim}.
-These are highlighted by solid horizontal lines in the plots, whereas bifurcations with one-dimensional kernels are represented by dashed-dot horizontal lines.

-It can be seen in the right plot of Figure \ref{fig:radsym-vs-nonradsym} that kernels which are in $L^2_S(\mathbb T^d)$ but not in $L^2_{\mathrm{ex}}(\mathbb T^d)$ give rise to a lot more bifurcations with a one dimensional kernel of the $\bar \rho$ derivative of the functional \eqref{eq:onecompfunctionalH} as one would expect.
-Note however that the theory developed here does not cover the case of higher dimensional kernels (solid lines) in the case of $W$ not being more than coordinate-wise even as in the right plot of Figure \ref{fig:radsym-vs-nonradsym}.